WOLFRAM LANGUAGE TUTORIAL

-If you use a text-based interface to Mathematica, then the input you give must consist only of characters that you can type directly on your computer keyboard.
+If you use a text‐based interface to the Wolfram Language, then the input you give must consist only of characters that you can type directly on your computer keyboard.
 But if you use a notebook interface then other kinds of input become possible.

 There are palettes provided which operate like extensions of your keyboard, and which have buttons that you can click to enter particular forms.
 You can access standard palettes using the menu.

 Clicking the π

 button in this palette will enter a pi into your notebook.

 Clicking the first button in this palette will create an empty structure for entering a power.
 You can use the mouse to fill in the structure.

 You can also give input by using special keys on your keyboard.
 Pressing one of these keys does not lead to an ordinary character being entered, but instead typically causes some action to occur or some structure to be created.